AM Technical Profile: WARB

 In late March 2019, the FCC fined the station's ownership $18,000 for the various instances of rules-breaking associated with the old 107.7 MHz translator.
 Factors included the lengthy (reportedly 11 months) time off air without filing an STA, the operation of the translator from the wrong location as well as the FM translator operating while the AM was silent.
 It would lead to a consent decree in late 2021 between Alabama Media (Alaradio) and the FCC, reducing the fine to a $13,000 civil penalty and erasing the history of non-compliance with the translator.

-The station was sold by Alaradio Media to Good Guys Broadcasting (Brian Baker and Anthony Donelson) for $32,500.
+The station was sold by Alaradio Media to Good Guys Broadcasting (Brian Baker and Anthony "Tony" Donelson) for $32,500.
 They had been programming it via LMA since the flip to Hip-Hop.

 In early January 2024 the station filed a Silent STA (Special Temporary Authority) due to ongoing transmitter issues.
 The station was silent as of 31 December 2023.